ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

     at this point your ball might have stopped moving.
 Don't worry!
 This is intended behavior at the moment as we have not set our `isGameStarted` variable to true.
 This means everytime the game calls the update function - it sees the `isGameStarted` variable is falsey and skips moving the ball.

 <br>
-6. To ensure the ball starts moving when the game is started- we are going to add a simple `if` that sets `isGameStarted` to true when the game calls the `update` function for the first time.
+6. To ensure the ball starts moving when the game is started- add an `if` statement that sets `isGameStarted` to true when the game calls the `update` function for the first time.

 ```JS title="game.js" linenums="1" hl_lines="10-12"